knpuniversity/blog/what-the-rest.rst

     }

 In both cases, we can GET the resource, but we're never given the pointer (``rel`` in HAL) to the docs, which answer our questions.
-At the very least, I need some "in-band" information that tells me where to "out of the band" for this information.
-Don't we?
+I need some "in-band" information that tells me where to find ("out-of-band") the API documentation.
+Said more simply, if I'm presented with a link to this user, how should our client know what to do with it?

 FoxyCart's solution - which I quite like, in part because there seems like no other solution - is to include this information in the "originating" docs.
-In the 2 scenarios above, I'm POST'ing and GET'ing the ``/users`` and we have its rel (``http://api.example.com/users``) and therefore its docs.
-In those docs, the documentation from ``http://api.example.com/user`` (the "rel" for the new resource) is embedded.
+In the 2 scenarios above, I'm POST'ing and GET'ing to ``/users`` and we already have its rel (``http://api.example.com/users``) and so also its docs.
+In those docs, the documentation from ``http://api.example.com/user`` (the "rel" for the new resource) could be embedded (see "Embedded Resource: user" at `https://api.foxycart.com/rels/users`_).

 Is there a better way?
 How should the API client know what to do with this new resource?
 What can be safely assumed?